 R. Gordon Halfacre, 864-656-4353

-Grievance counselors do not advise faculty members or administrators from their own colleges.
+Grievance consultants do not advise faculty members or administrators from their own colleges.

-Wayne Goddard, College of Engineering, Computing and Applied Sciences
+Wayne Goddard, College of Engineering, Computing and Applied Sciences; College of Science

 Sarah Griffin, College of Business

 Once each academic year, the Chair of the University Grievance Board shall give the Faculty Senate a summary report concerning grievance activities.